mitchmeyer1/cloud-login/Readme.txt

 Get Started
-1. Create a Free Account and get started within Unity Editor by clicking "Tools/CloudLogin/Generate CloudLogin Account"
+1. Create a Free Account at cloudlogin.dev
 2. See Next Section for custom accounts

 How to set your game up with CloudLogin